LGBTQIA+ Divorce & Dissolution of Civil Unions

-The attorneys at Weinberger Law Group will provide calm and compassionate assistance in this often turbulent time.
-We are dedicated to supporting the legal relationship rights of LGBT (Lesbian, Gay, Bi-Sexual, and Transgender) individuals and couples, and we are experienced in handling all aspects of terminating same-sex relationships, regardless of the legal form of the relationship or the state in which it was formalized.
-Whether your relationship is a same-sex marriage, a civil union or a domestic partnership, we can guide you through the appropriate process.
+Our attorneys know how to protect your rights, safeguard your children, your assets, and your future.
+We are dedicated to supporting the legal relationship rights of LGBTQIA+ (Lesbian, Gay, Bi-Sexual, and Transgender +) individuals and couples, and we are experienced in handling all aspects of terminating same-sex relationships, regardless of the legal form of the relationship.
+Whether your relationship is a same-sex marriage, a civil union or a domestic partnership, we can guide you through the appropriate process and help you safeguard your future.

 New Jersey couples already in civil unions or domestic partnerships can now marry their current legal partners without first terminating their existing civil union or domestic partnership.
 This means that partners pursuing same-sex divorce may also have to end an underlying civil union or domestic partnership.